Introducing mindfulness

 👩🏻🏫 Who's your teacher?

 I’m Pili, a mindfulness teacher and coach.
-I first discovered mindfulness during my stressful banking days, when I felt constantly under pressure.
-Taking an 8-week mindfulness course back then was life-changing — but also challenging to fit into my busy schedule.
+I first discovered mindfulness during my stressful banking days, when I was working long hours, constantly under pressure, and everything seemed to be needed "today" — as if every deadline was life-or-death.

 Your 3-week journey